LaurelineP/ztm-node/README.md

 - Use GET POST PUT and DELETE
 - Our requests are both **stateless** and **cacheable**
 Stateless: ref to each request is separate and not connected to any state on the client that is not included into the request so, the server is not tracking any request made from client - **only keep track on data in our collections**
-Oposite of stateless would be to track requests from front-end and the session - which sticks around between the request to the server ( ex PHP is tracking every requests in session-variable )
+Opposite of stateless would be to track requests from front-end and the session - which sticks around between the request to the server ( ex PHP is tracking every requests in session-variable )
 The request being stateless means that those can be cached by saving the result into the server.
 We only need to track the data within our collections